 #5.
 Branded Content

 Branded Content works well in ads; it is not available on Instagram yet but on Facebook.
-It lets you widen product visibility and obtain trust with customers that use posts from others and tag you.
+It lets you widen product visibility and trust customers who use posts from others and tag you.

 You can then share this tagged post and promote it to potential customers.
-With proven success on clients and brands with Facebook Branded Content, we hope that it will soon be available on Instagram.
+With proven success on clients and brands with Facebook Branded Content, we hope to soon be available on Instagram.

 Once you have connected your Facebook and Instagram business accounts and created a catalog, strategize your posts and paid promotion efforts to launch when you are ready.
-When you post organic and paid content, you tend to generate more sales, increase profits, and have better engagement.
+When you post organic and paid content, you tend to generate more sales, increase profits, and engage better.
 So, stay creative and make the best use of opportunities on Instagram to establish your business.

 Julia Frank is a Social Media Strategist and a Content Writer at Instalikes who has a great passion for writing on the latest trends and technology.
-When she is not busy with work, she reads a lot of books and travels long distances.
+When she is not busy with work, she reads many books and travels long distances.